 Most of the literature on alpha-beta pruning concerns only totally ordered values, such as real numbers.
-Since AND-OR DAGs with partially ordered values are useful to model richer problems, [Dasgupta et al., 1996] proposed alpha-beta pruning in this new setting for multi-criteria game.
-[Ginsberg and Jaffray, 2002] gave the first thorough study on this subject, and proved in particular that deep pruning is sound for rational players if and only if the set of values is a distributive lattice.
-[Loddo and Saiu, 2010] showed that deep pruning is sound for tropical algebras if rationality is relaxed.
+Since AND-OR DAGs with partially ordered values are useful to model richer problems, [3] proposed alpha-beta pruning in this new setting for multi-criteria game.
+[8] gave the first thorough study on this subject, and proved in particular that deep pruning is sound for rational players if and only if the set of values is a distributive lattice.
+[15] showed that deep pruning is sound for tropical algebras if rationality is relaxed.

-The form of deep α pruning considered by [Ginsberg and Jaffray, 2002] is given in Figure 2 (left).
+The form of deep α pruning considered by [8] is given in Figure 2 (left).
 If $v \leq \alpha$, then the subtree T can be deeply pruned.
 To show why this definition of deep pruning does not capture every cut an alpha-beta search should perform when values are partially ordered, consider Figure 2 (right).
 The lattice is again the set of Boolean vectors of length 3, with bitwise AND and bitwise OR as meet and join, respectively.
 When an alpha-beta search algorithm descends to the bottommost AND-node, the value of α would be 110, which is the join of the value of an already explored child of two ancestor OR-nodes.
-We would like the algorithm
+We would like the algorithm to prune subtree T since the value of its parent node cannot be better than the current value of α (due to the sibling of T).
+However, deep pruning, as it is defined in the literature such as [8], does not apply since the value of α does not come from a child of one single ancestor node.
+Note that this phenomenon is specific to lattices that are not totally ordered, since otherwise the meet or join (i.e. min or max) of two values is always one of them, hence deep pruning captures any pruning in a standard alpha-beta search.